 For decades, it was expected that the president would consult the home state senators of judges put up for nomination, get their approval and then have them shepherd the nomination through the Senate.
 The unofficial process was meant to help fill vacancies even when political tensions were running high.

-The reason has something to do with building sentiment among conservatives that finally found voice in a statement issued in last month by the influential conservative group Heritage Action, which called on the GOP-led Senate to not allow any more judicial nominees to go forward.
+The reason has something to do with building sentiment among conservatives that finally found voice in a statement issued earlier this year by the influential conservative group Heritage Action, which called on the GOP-led Senate to not allow any more judicial nominees to go forward.

 It said the action was justified because Obama "began his final year in office by taking aim at the Second Amendment and unilaterally shredding immigration caps set by Congress without congressional approval," referring to recent executive actions announced aimed at expanding background checks for gun sales and protecting as many as 5 million undocumented immigrants from deportation.